zhiroul2/finalproject/README.md

 Language use: C++

+The written report can be found on the main page.
 All code files can be found in the ./code directory.
+The raw data files is placed in ./Code/Data as txt files.The test files are in ./Code/Test.
 To run the code:

 cd ./Code